anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Preconditions:

-* Registrar-agent: possesses LDevID (RegAgt), list of serial numbers of pledges to be queried and a list of corresponding manufacturer trust anchors to be able to verify signatures with the IDevID credential.
+* Registrar-agent: possesses LDevID (RegAgt), list of serial numbers of pledges to be queried and a list of corresponding manufacturer trust anchors to be able to verify signatures performed with the IDevID credential.
 * Pledge: may already possess domain credentials and LDevID(Pledge), or may not possess one or both of these.